Graduates might consider Lehigh Valley home - The Brown and White

 In addition to stepping out into the “real world,” Jacobus said students’ decision to stay or go is also contingent on the field they want to work in after graduation.
 She said the Lehigh Valley has many great opportunities in pharmaceuticals and the health care industry because of St. Luke’s presence in the area, but strong alumni relationships often attract students to places like New York and Philadelphia.

 Karianne Gelinas, the director of talent supply of the Lehigh Valley Economic Development Corporation, said the LVEDC began a study in late 2017 to better understand talent supply and demand gaps in Lehigh Valley industries.
-The study focuses on the biological sciences, healthcare, manufacturing, high-value business services, and transportation and logistics industries.
+The study focuses on the bio-life sciences, healthcare, manufacturing, high-value business services, and transportation and logistics industries.

 “We chose those industries due to their potential for growth, the large portion of the population that they employ and also the skills-gap that those industries are seeing,” Gelinas said.